wermos/website/lessons/3d-basic-rendering-review/3d-projections-review/matrices-projections-review.md

 - Our code works.
 All code from other libraries does the same thing.
 In the end.
 Hopefully.
 - It's really good to know about existing libraries, as they help us learn and check our code.
 Therefore the more you will know about libraries, the better.

+Great.
+So we have our `world-to-camera` matrix, our projection matrix.
+What are we missing to conclude the mission?
+Some code for point-matrix and matrix-matrix multiplication.
+Let's go.

 ## Points and Matrix Multiplications

-We need some code for point-matrix and matrix-matrix multiplication to complete our toolbox.
-We can also look at the Imath code for this.
-You can also search in the GLM library where this is done, but it's more easily done in Imath, and the code from Imath is more straightforward.
+Let's look at the Imath code for this.
+You can also search in the GLM library where this is done, but it's more easily done in Imath.

+xx

 ## Processing Vertices and Converting Them to Image Space